emaloney/MBToolbox/README.md

 The Mockingbird Toolbox represents the base set of components that comprise the Mockingbird Library.

+Over the years, Gilt Groupe has used and refined Mockingbird Library as the base platform for its various iOS projects.

 ![Mockingbird Library Module Layers](Documentation/images/mockingbird-module-layers.png)

 Mockingbird began life as AppFramework, created by Jesse Boyes.